 Joining the Marching Hundred

-- When you attend Orientation this summer at IU, print out the "Class Registration Info" and sign up for the class
+- When you attend Orientation at IU, print out the "Class Registration Info" and sign up for the class

 charged to each individual for the departmental cleaning of uniforms.
 Information for those joining The Redsteppers

 or The IU Drumline